YiranJing/YiranJing/Douugh_Experience/README.md

 ## Week 3:
 - MLflow for ML lifecycle monitor
 - Learn how to debug through command line.
 For example, `ps aux | grep mlflow` to check and kill mlflow.
-- Structured a key word selection row to pick as many key words/featurers as possible, which can automatically increasing the size of features on the larger dataset.
+- Build a automatical word selection rule to pick as many key words/featurers as possible, which can automatically increasing the size of features on the larger dataset.
 - Train Simple Neural Network BOW.